Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Introduction

 In a double quantum dot (DQD), the particle (electron or hole) is delocalized between the two sites, giving rise to molecular-like orbitals.
-The addition of an ac electric or magnetic field results in unusual properties that arise from quantum coherence and, in particular, from quantum interferences.
-Some of the most relevant examples in QD systems are charge and spin dynamical localization \cite{Dunlap1986,Grossmann1991,Barata2000,GomezLeon2011}, spin filtering \cite{Hanson2004,Cota2005,Sanchez2006}, or long-range transfer mediated by photo-assisted tunneling (PAT) \cite{GallegoMarcos2015,Stano2015,PicoCortes2019}.
-These effects can be analyzed using Floquet theory \cite{Grifoni1998,Platero2004,Eckardt2015}, which is an excellent tool for addressing time-periodic Hamiltonians.
-Although all of these phenomena have been widely studied both theoretically and experimentally, the consequences of adding a strong SOC have only begun to be extensively analyzed in recent years \cite{Sala2021,Zhou2021,Zhou2022,Khomitsky2022}.
+When an ac electric or magnetic field is applied, the resulting quantum coherence can lead to unusual properties, such as dynamical localization of charge and spin \cite{Dunlap1986,Grossmann1991,Aguado1997,Barata2000,GomezLeon2011}, spin filtering \cite{Hanson2004,Cota2005,Sanchez2006}, and long-range transfer mediated by photo-assisted tunneling (PAT) \cite{GallegoMarcos2015,Stano2015,PicoCortes2019}.
+These effects can be analyzed using Floquet theory \cite{Grifoni1998,Platero2004,Eckardt2015}, a mathematical framework used to study the behavior of periodically driven quantum systems.
+The time-dependent Schrödinger equation for the system is transformed into a time-independent problem by introducing a set of Floquet states that describe the system's behavior over one period of the drive.
+By analyzing the properties of these states, Floquet theory provides a powerful tool for understanding the steady-state behavior, response to external fields, and transport properties of driven quantum systems.
+Although these phenomena have been widely studied both theoretically and experimentally, the consequences of adding a strong SOC have only begun to be extensively analyzed in recent years \cite{Sala2021,Zhou2021,Zhou2022,Khomitsky2022}.
 In particular, the transport signatures under both strong SOC and large ac voltage amplitudes have not been widely investigated.